Data Centers in Haskovo

 Natural Disaster Risk

-Bulgaria has a low overall natural disaster risk profile, with a composite score of 2.6 out of 10, as of September 2025.
-While the region is generally safe, infrastructure planning should account for a few specific hazards.
+Haskovo has a low overall natural disaster risk profile, rated 2.6 out of 10, as of September 2025.
+This minimizes the environmental threat to data center infrastructure and business continuity.